NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Motivation

 \subsection{Challenge 3: Transpose Overhead}

 Transpose overhead on Trainium stems from the systolic-array design of its tensor engine, which requires the stationary matrix in a matmul to be supplied in a transposed layout.
-This requirement conflicts with the natural data flow of LLMs and introduces two types of overhead: (1) I/O transposes on tensors entering or leaving a kernel, and (2) intermediate transposes on temporary results produced on-chip.
-Our goal is to eliminate intermediate transposes entirely and minimize the impact of I/O transposes.
+This requirement conflicts with the natural data flow of LLMs and introduces two types of overhead: (1) I/O transposes on tensors entering or exiting a kernel, and (2) intermediate transposes on on-chip temporary results.
+Our goal is to eliminate intermediate transposes entirely and minimize the cost of I/O transposes.

-\textbf{I/O transpose.} An I/O transpose occurs when a tensor's layout expected by an NKI compute API differs from the layout stored in HBM which is constrained by the surrounding LLM computation graph.
-In the $XUV$ operator, for example, the input activation matrix $X$ must remain in its natural, non-transposed layout to integrate with the LLM data flow.
-However, for the first matmul $Y = XU$, the tensor engine requires the stationary input to be $X^T$.
-Thus, transposing $X$ is unavoidable, making it an I/O transpose.
+\textbf{I/O transpose.} An I/O transpose arises when a tensor's layout required by an NKI compute kernel differs from the layout in which the tensor is stored in HBM, as dictated by the surrounding LLM computation graph.
+In the $XUV$ operator, for example, the input activation matrix $X$ must remain in its natural (non-transposed) layout to conform to the LLM data flow.
+However, for the first matmul $Y = XU$, the tensor engine requires the stationary input to be provided as $X^T$.
+Consequently, transposing $X$ is unavoidable, and thus constitutes an I/O transpose.

-\textbf{Intermediate transpose.} An intermediate transpose occurs when the output of one NKI kernel must be reshaped before it can be consumed by another kernel due to a layout mismatch.
+\textbf{Intermediate transpose.} An intermediate transpose arises when the output layout of one NKI kernel does not match the layout required by the next.
 In the sequential execution of $XUV$, the first matmul produces $Y = XU$, which serves as the stationary input for the second multiplication $O = YV$.
-Because the tensor engine requires $Y^T$, a naïve implementation must explicitly transpose $Y$ on chip.
-This extra step is costly, as it introduces additional memory movement and synchronization overhead.
+Because the tensor engine requires $Y$ in transposed form, a naïve implementation must explicitly materialize $Y^T$ on chip.
+This transformation incurs non-trivial overhead, as it introduces additional data movement within on-chip memory and synchronization costs.